Fryingpannn/.NETCore_MVC_RESTAPI/README.md

 > - HTTP (GET, POST, PUT, PATCH, DELETE, status codes)
 > - Other: Views (Razor, Shared Layout, ViewBag, RenderSection)

-*Note: Please excuse the large amount of comments in my code which I used for notes and later review as this is my first time using the .NET Core framework.*
+*Note: Please excuse the large amount of comments in my code, which I had to use for notes and later review, as this is my first time using the .NET Core framework.*

 ### Application Architecture: